rgdavies92/used-car-value/README.md

 Having satisfied both project objectives, there are a number of limitations to be aware of.

 * This project relies on the assumption that the listed cars are sold at the advertised price at the time of web scraping.
-It is common practice to reduce the price of a car if has not been able to sell, but that would be missed by the dataset.
+It is common practice to reduce the price of a car if it has not been able to sell, but that would be missed by the dataset.
 To navigate this problem data would need to be obtained with <i>sold price</i> rather than the <i>advertised price</i> which this project is based on.
 This would likely require access to the commercial AutoTrader API.

 * The gathered data may go stale quickly.
 The [background](#background-and-problem-statement) to this project noted how different pressures are acting on the UK used car market in early 2022.
 If these conditions were to change and the market changed too then the base data for this project would become less appropriate.
 If this model is to be used to inform used car buying decisions then it is recommended to gather fresh data.